nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ##### Aspect: Whether to clear filter when user re-enters the project

 * **Alternative 1 (current choice):** Keep the filter and display filtered tasks when the user re-enters the project
-  * Pros: Task list remains unchanged (e.g. the user don't have to filter everytime (s)he re-enters the same project if (s)he only wants to see tasks assigned to him/her ) .
+  * Pros: Task list remains unchanged (e.g. users don't have to filter everytime they re-enter the same project if they only want to see tasks that are assigned to them) .
-  * Cons: The user might not be able to see all the tasks when (s)he enters the project.
+  * Cons: Users might not be able to see all the tasks when they enter the project.
 * **Alternative 2:** Clear the filter when the user re-enters the project
-  * Pros: The user always gets to see all the tasks every time (s)he enters the project.
+  * Pros: Users always gets to see all the tasks every time they enter the project.
-  * Cons: The user have to filter everytime (s)he re-enters the same project if (s)he only wants to see tasks assigned to him/her.
+  * Cons: Users have to filter everytime they re-enters the same project if they only want to see tasks that are assigned to them.

 ### New Teammate feature